 The greatness of Windows 10 is that you are allowed to create a system repair disk or boot drive which can be used to troubleshoot as well as restore your PC.
 With this media, you get access to advanced startup options of Windows 10.

-In case you can’t restore your PC, the system repair disk or boot drive gives you an opportunity to reinstall your OS.
-Some users complain that their system crashed prior to making a recovery disk.
-They can create a Windows 10 recovery disk in another computer and use it to boot their troubled PC.
-Note that you can’t use a recovery disk made for Windows 8 to recover/troubleshoot/repair a Windows 10 PC.
-Also, a Windows 10 recovery disk made for 64-bit computers can’t be used on 32-bit computers.
+In case you can't restore your PC, the system repair disk or boot drive allows you to reinstall your OS.
+Some users complain that their system crashed before making a recovery disk.
+They can create a Windows 10 recovery disk on another computer and use it to boot their troubled PC.
+Note that you can't use a recovery disk made for Windows 8 to recover/troubleshoot/repair a Windows 10 PC.
+Also, a Windows 10 recovery disk made for 64-bit computers can't be used on 32-bit computers.

 Step 1: Connect your USB drive with your PC.

 Step 2: Now, write "recovery drive" in the Search Box.
 Then, from the list of results, choose "Create a recovery drive".